angelosalatino/r-classify/README.md

     ...\> pyhton manage.py runserver

 This will run the server on localhost with the homepage at ````localhost:8000/home/````.
-But unfortunately, that doesn't lead to the employment of all the functionalities of the Web CSO-Classifier.
+But unfortunately, that doesn't lead to the employment of all the functionalities of R-Classify.

 To employ all the functionalities into the action, download the respective packages using the following commands: